Did you know that increased motor impairment is directly linked to poor oral hygiene in individuals with cerebral palsy?

 The oral muscles allow you to chew, swallow, and talk.

 However, individuals with severe cerebral palsy may experience oral motor impairments.

 If a child with cerebral palsy has spasticity (involuntary muscle contractions) in the oral muscles, they’ll have limited ability to control their mouth movements.

 This may result in food staying in the mouth for longer periods of time, which can contribute to tooth decay.

 Even if cerebral palsy does not affect a child’s oral muscles, they can have difficulties brushing their teeth and flossing.

 Spastic muscles can severely affect one’s ability to perform self-care activities due to limited range of motion and stiffness in the joints.

-For example, if a child with cerebral palsy has spasticity in the arms, they may not be able to lift their toothbrush to their mouth.
+For example, if a child with cerebral palsy has spasticity in the arms or hands, they may not be able to grasp their toothbrush or lift it to their mouth.